Insights from the COVID-19 pandemic

 During this time, members of the university learned many lessons about remote work.
 In some cases, employees experienced increased productivity and repurposed time due to lack of a commute.
 Others noted challenges with replicating the type of the spontaneous collaborations and interaction that can occur in a shared physical environment.
 Some struggled with speed of residential internet services relative to the high-speed internet available on campus.

-In contrast to the rapid shift to remote work that was necessary in early 2020, progress in the battle against COVID-19 brings an opportunity to thoughtfully and thoroughly strategize about the continued uses of remote work where appropriate.
 Using a set of guiding principles, the University of Wisconsin–Madison Office of Human Resources has released a robust Remote Work Policy.
 The guiding principles — which include a vibrant campus community, equity and inclusion, and the evolving nature of work — provide a framework on which to base decisions about remote work going forward.
 SMPH and other schools, colleges, and divisions within the university are responsible for creating procedures by which the UW–Madison Remote Work policy is implemented, including identifying specific procedures for evaluating and approving or denying a remote work request in a manner consistent with the policy and the university’s goals of equity, inclusion, and diversity.

 SMPH supports the use of appropriate flexible and remote work options for employees.
 We anticipate the use of multiple work modalities (on-site, hybrid, and fully-remote) in SMPH work units going forward.
 Some job responsibilities in SMPH are conducive to remote work, and many are most effectively performed in-person.
 Work arrangements must comply with and align with university policy.
 Under the policy, hybrid and fully remote work arrangements require approval of a remote work agreement, which is a formal, detailed document that remains on file in the employee’s personnel record.
 See more information about remote work agreements below in Step 4.
 An employee whose work cannot be performed at a location away from campus may not be eligible to work remotely.
 The decision about whether to enter a formal remote work agreement involves consensus between an employee and their supervisor, with agreement by their department and the Dean’s office via SMPH HR, to ensure that the proposed work arrangement is feasible, secure, reliable, effective, and meets the operational and academic goals of SMPH.